Agile Software Delivery — First Principles and Foundational Elements

 It took me a bit less than a decade to appreciate Agile’s advantages (and challenges), and this only happened after I had become part of a fully Agile team for the first time in my career.

 Although Agile is far superior to Waterfall in every aspect, it is not a silver bullet.
-Cracks in the Agile edifice can become immediately evident as project size steps beyond certain thresholds or whenever Agile is applied to specific types of projects.
+Cracks in the Agile edifice can become immediately evident as project size steps beyond certain thresholds or when Agile is applied to specific projects.